fariza1743/Conv-GRU/README.md

 # Parameter-Efficient Convolutional GRU Network with Temporal Regularization for Personalized Prandial Recommendations in Glycemic Control
+This repository provides the implementation of a parameter-efficient temporally regularized Conv-GRU network for personalized prandial recommendations in Type 1 diabetes.
+The model recommends insulin bolus and carbohydrate intake amounts to achieve a target blood glucose level within a 30–90 minute post-meal horizon.
 ## Problem

 * People with Type 1 diabetes using multiple daily insulin injections lack personalized decision-support tools for insulin bolus and carbohydrate recommendations.